nalindas9/object-detection/README.md

 2. Navigate into the folder `object-detection` <br>
 3. Create and activate [Virtual Environment](https://docs.python.org/3/library/venv.html) <br>
 4. Upgrade pip using `python -m pip install --upgrade pip`.
-5. Install requirements.txt using command `pip install -r requirements.txt`
+5. Install requirements.txt using command `pip install -r requirements.txt`.
 6. To run the code, from the terminal, run the command `python3 main.py` <br>
 7. You should see a window pop up.
 Click on open webcam to start detecting.
 7. To stop detecting, simply click on stop webcam.
 To shutdown, click on cross topright corner.:)